Beluga-lang/Beluga/README.md

 harpoon --sig path/to/program.bel
 ```

-Use `make uninstall` to uninstall the executables.
+Use `opam remove beluga` to uninstall the executables.

 ### Installation from the source